waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Context:** Successfully navigated to PC.
 Need to clear slot and get flyer.

 # Plan
-1. Deposit Poliwag (Lapis) or Dratini (Zenith).
+1. Use "MOVE PKMN W/O MAIL" to strip mail from Lapis.
+2. Deposit Lapis (Poliwag).
-2. Withdraw Mistral (Pidgey).
+3. Withdraw Mistral (Pidgey).
-3. Fly to New Bark Town.
+4. Fly to New Bark Town.
-4. Talk to Prof. Elm for Master Ball.
+5. Talk to Prof. Elm for Master Ball.
-5. Surf East to Tohjo Falls.
+6. Surf East to Tohjo Falls.

 # Tile Mechanics
 - **Whirlpool:** Obstacle.
 Requires HM06 + Badge.